PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 3. If Windows Defender appears: Click "More Info" → "Run Anyway"
 4. Follow the installation wizard

-Whispering will appear in your Start Menu when complete.
+NoteFlux will appear in your Start Menu when complete.

 </details>